ecom.biz

 Shopify is wrong for you if:

-- You're selling 5 products or fewer with no plans to grow.
-Use Big Cartel (free) or Squarespace.
+• You're selling 5 products or fewer with no plans to grow.
+Use Big Cartel (low-cost plans) or Squarespace.

 The verdict

-For most people starting an online store in 2026, Shopify is the right choice.
+For most people starting an online store, Shopify is the right choice.
 It's not the cheapest option, and it's not the most customizable.
 But it's the fastest path to revenue, and that's what matters when you're starting out.

 You can always migrate later.
 But you can't get back the months you spent wrestling with hosting, plugins, and security updates instead of selling.